Selective / Multiple White Balance Temperature Adjustments

 The simplest use case would be night time shots, where the warmth of incandescent lighting should be maintained for the foreground, but a cooler temperature in the night sky and un-lit foliage.
 This sample was created by masking and compositing two separate layers in another editor, because I could not achieve the same result in darktable.
 If I select a warm foreground, the sky is filled with a mercury-vapor orange tint which does not give the right feel.

-#1 Updated by Tobias Ellinghaus almost 2 years ago
+#1 Updated by Tobias Ellinghaus about 2 years ago

 - Tracker changed from Bug to Feature